1925 Tri-State tornado: Jackson, Williamson, and Franklin County, Illinois

 Several small mining villages in the area were obliterated, resulting in numerous fatalities.
-At Caldwell, a mining village northeast of West Frankfort, 24 people died in the storm, later to be joined by two more of the injured.
-The heaviest loss to befall a single family was exacted on that of Caldwell storekeeper Isaac 'Ike' Karnes, which lost 11 members.
+At Caldwell, a mining village northeast of West Frankfort, 43 people died in the storm, later to be joined by two more of the injured.
+The heaviest loss to befall a single family was exacted on that of Caldwell storekeeper Isaac 'Ike' Karnes, who lost 11 members immediately and two additional members later.
 Karnes' wife, a married daughter and her husband, a daughter-in-law and seven grandchildren, ages ranging from newborn to seven years, died in the tornado.
+In Caldwell, the local Peabody Mine #18 was completely destroyed by the tornado and the tipple tower was pulled from the ground by its concrete foundation.

 Further to the northeast, the tornado then completely destroyed the small town of Parrish, killing 28 people and injuring 60, five of whom later died, bringing the death toll at Parrish to 33.
 The destruction of the town was so complete that many residents and businesses moved on, and the town was never rebuilt.
 The storm continued to devastate more rural areas in the eastern side of the county, claiming another six lives.
 In all, the storm claimed 192 lives in Franklin County: 159 in the immediate impact and another 33 among the injured in the following weeks.